James-KAY1/fintech_project_1/README.md

 # AutoTrader Application

 ## Overview & Features
-We are proud to showcase the development of an AutoTrader program that provides users who don't have the time and resource the research, analysis and trading capability through our fully-integrated Stock-Trading application.
+We are proud to showcase the development of an AutoTrader application that provides users who don't have the time and resource the research, analysis and trading capability through our fully-integrated Stock-Trading application.

 This Application includes the following features: